Kongo Civil War: End of the war

 After these battles, Pedro dedicated himself to reunifying Kongo and making peace between the Kinlaza and Kimpanzu.
-A general pardon was given to all Kimpanzu.
-Manuel Makasa, youngest brother of Kibenga, became Pedro's son-in-law and heir.
-King Pedro died in 1718 leaving an at least partially reunified kingdom with its capital back at São Salvador.
+A general pardon was given to all Kimpanzu, and a rotational succession was imposed between both factions.
+Manuel Makasa, youngest brother of Kibenga and the leading Kimpanzu claimant, became Pedro's son-in-law and heir.
+King Pedro died in 1718, leaving an at least partially reunified kingdom with its capital back at São Salvador.
 Prince Mauel Masaka became king under the name Manuel II of Kongo.
 After him, Garcia IV Nkanga a Mvemba succeeded peacefully to the throne according to Pedro's compromise agreement.
 King Garcia the IV was a member of the Mbula faction of Kinlaza.
 After him, the Kinlaza of Bula stopped making independent claims for the throne of Kongo.
-King Pedro IV's descendants remained in Kibangu claiming the title of prince but never pressing to become king of Kongo.
+King Pedro IV's descendants remained in Kibang,u claiming the title of prince but never pressing to become king of Kongo.
 Peace reigned more or less for the next 50 years with very few intervals.
 The throne rotated mainly between the Kinlaza of the east and the Kimpanzu of the west.
 Despite the settlement and restoration of the monarchy, Kongo was long past its glory days.
-It never regained its prominence economically or politically, disintegrating into fiefdoms recognizing the King of Kongo but not truly under his control.
+It never regained its prominence economically or politically, disintegrating into fiefdoms recognising the King of Kongo but not truly under his control.

+Trans-Atlantic slave trade

+During the Civil War, entire populations were conscripted into the army to support the war effort.
+Neighbouring peoples were also hired as mercenaries.
+This led to the acquisition of captives from both sides of the war, resulting in members of rival factions being enslaved, along with their family and supporters.
+Many of these captives, BaKongo people and neighbouring mercenaries, were sold into the Atlantic slave trade.
+Following the defeat of the Antonians by Pedro IV, at the battle of Sao Salvador, over thirty thousand of them were sold into Trans-Atlantic slavery.
+The main export ports were Loango and Luanda.
+At Loango, captives were sold to the Dutch & English for transport to North America and the Caribbean.
+However, the Portuguese retained control of Luanda, ensuring the flow of captives to Brazil.